The Complete Ecommerce SEO Guide for Beginners

 An infographic showing two pages of the same website, where the first page (left) has an internal link to the second page (right)

-When done correctly, internal linking can boost your SEO.
-Because internal links funnel authority (ranking strength) throughout your site.
+When you do it correctly, internal linking can boost your SEO.
+Because internal links distribute authority (ranking strength) throughout your site.

-One of the best ways is to show related products on each product page.
+One of the best and easiest ways is to show related products on each product page.

 Like this: